 Barcode scanning technology has been around for many years, and it has become the most widely used tool in a range of business operations.
 Today, without the tagging ability of barcodes and RFID tags, a lot of daily production of goods and services will come to a halt.
-To stay competitive, businesses that want to win should use the right tools and barcode scanning technology is at the heart of this choice.
+To stay competitive, businesses that want to win should use the right tools, and barcode reading technology is at the heart of this choice.

 Barcode scanners have come a long way since it was first introduced.
 It is now used in virtually every industry capturing data reliably and quickly.
 Barcode scanning technology is critical in transforming how data is captured and processed more efficient and error-free.